 Circulatory shock is a state of inadequate tissue perfusion associated with or due to relative or absolute inadequacy of cardiac output that present in four stages.
-The essential signs of shock are rapid heartbeat (tachycardia/tachypnoea, both compensatory mechanisms), low blood pressure (hypotension), and signs of poor end-organ perfusion or "decompensation" (such as low urine output, confusion, or loss of consciousness).
-Hypovolemic shock e.g. hemorrhage, trauma, surgery, burns, fluid loss- diarrhoea, and vomiting, Shock can be hypovolumic, orbobstructive shock/vasogenic, cardiogenic distributive shock manifesting with varied signs and symptoms.
-The nurse is in a very high position to detect, respond appropriately and safe the life of a client in a state of shock by applying the knowledge of the pathology associated with shock.
+You should have sighted that the essential signs of shock rapid heartbeat (tachycardia/tachypnoea, compensatory mechanisms), low blood pressure (hypotension), and signs of poor end-organ perfusion or "decompensation" (such as low urine output, confusion or loss of consciousness).
+Hypovolemic shock e.g. hemorrhage, trauma, surgery, burns, fluid loss- diarrhoea, and vomiting, Shock can be hypovolumic, distributive shock/vasogenic, cardiogenic orbobstructive shock manifesting with varied signs and symptoms.
+Also you might have noted that the nurse is in a very high position to detect, respond appropriately and safe the life of a client in a state of shock by applying the knowledge of the pathology associated with shock.